Dan Stratford

-Daniel James Stratford (born 29 May 1985) is an English former footballer who played as a midfielder and current head coach of the West Virginia Mountaineers men's soccer team.
-He returned to his alma mater after three seasons as assistant coach and three seasons as head coach of the University of Charleston Golden Eagles and leading his team to the NCAA Division II Men's Soccer Championship in 2017 and 2019.
+Daniel James Stratford (born 29 May 1985) is an English former professional footballer who played as a midfielder or right back.
+He is currently the head coach of the West Virginia Mountaineers men's soccer team, his alma mater.

-During his playing career he played professionally for D.C.
-United, Inverness Caledonian Thistle and Hereford United.
+During his playing career, he appeared professionally for D.C.
+United in Major League Soccer, Scottish club Inverness Caledonian Thistle, and English club Hereford United.
+As a coach, he led the University of Charleston Charleston Golden Eagles to NCAA Division II Men's Soccer Championships in 2017 and 2019.

-Career
+Early life and education

-Born in London, Stratford began his career playing for the youth academy at Fulham in England, eventually graduating to their reserve side.
-He then played in the NCAA Division I for college side West Virginia University.
-He attended Wilson's School until 2003.
+Born in London, Stratford attended Wilson's School until 2003.
+He began his football career in the youth academy at Fulham, progressing to their reserve team.

+College career

-At West Virginia he would finish his career as the all-time leader in assists (27) and most matches played (85).
-During his college career Stratford also played for the Cape Cod Crusaders in the USL Premier Development League.
+Stratford played college soccer for the West Virginia Mountaineers from 2004 to 2007.
+He finished as the program's all-time leader in assists (27) and matches played (85).
+While in college, he also played for the Cape Cod Crusaders in the USL Premier Development League.

+Professional career

-He was drafted by D.C.
+Stratford was selected by D.C.
 United with the 24th overall pick in the 2008 MLS Supplemental Draft on 24 January 2008.
-He made his debut as a sub against the Kansas City Wizards on 29 March 2008 in D.C.'s season opener and got his first start on 26 April 2008 in a 4–1 victory over Real Salt Lake.
+He made his debut as a substitute against the Kansas City Wizards on 29 March 2008 and earned his first start on 26 April 2008 in a 4–1 win over Real Salt Lake.

-Stratford was waived by D.C.
+He was waived by D.C.
 United on 15 August 2008.
-He joined Scottish side Inverness Caledonian Thistle, following a successful trial on 23 July 2009.
-Stratford was released by Inverness Caledonian Thistle on 6 May 2010.
+After a successful trial, he joined Scottish club Inverness Caledonian Thistle on 23 July 2009, but was released on 6 May 2010.

-Following a successful trial period he signed a one-year deal at Hereford United on 16 July.
-He left at the end of the season after finding first team opportunities rare.
+Stratford then signed a one-year deal with Hereford United on 16 July 2010 following another trial.
+Limited first-team opportunities led to his departure at the end of the 2010–11 season.

-Stratford was appointed as men's team coach for the University of Charleston in January 2017.
-He had been on the coaching staff for two years following a two-year spell as assistant at West Virginia.
+Coaching career

+Stratford began coaching as an assistant with the West Virginia Mountaineers from 2011 to 2013.
+He then served as an assistant with the Charleston Golden Eagles from 2013 to 2016 before being promoted to head coach in January 2017.

+Under his leadership, Charleston won the NCAA Division II Men's Soccer Championship in 2017 and 2019.

+In January 2020, Stratford returned to West Virginia University as head coach of the Mountaineers men's soccer team.